 North Burnett Regional Council owns and operates eight separate water supply schemes.
 These include: Monto, Mulgildie, Eidsvold, Mundubbera, Gayndah, Biggenden, Mount Perry and Mingo Crossing Caravan Park.

-There are potable water sites
+There are potable water sites at the following locations:

 |Eidsvold||Hamilton Memorial Park|

 |Gayndah||Simon Street – Opposite NBRC Water Treatment Plant|

 |Mundubbera||115 Leichardt Street – @ NBRC Water Treatment Plant|

 |Biggenden||Level one (1) (Permanent Conservation Measures)|

 |Mulgildie||Level one (1) (Permanent Conservation Measures)|

 |Mundubbera||Level one (1) (Permanent Conservation Measures)|